NSkelsey/ahimsad/README.md

 rpcpassword=[same-as-above]
 ```

-- bitcoind must be running for ahimsad to function properly.
+- bitcoind must be running for ahimsad to function.
 - The initial construction of the pubrecord.db from blockfiles should take around 2 hours on Mainnet.